signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Write a function `nfold_cv(df, n_folds)` that splits `df` into `n_folds` folds, generates predictions in the fashion described above, and calculates the RMSE on the whole dataset with those predictions.
 It should return the RMSE at the end.

 * Run `nfold_cv()` 100 times for both 2-fold and 10-fold cross-validation.
-Plot the distribution of the associated RMSEs.
-Also, calculate their means and standard errors.

-* Compare the results of a single train/test split, 2-fold cross validation, and 10-fold cross validation with regard to getting an accurate measure of model quality.
+Plot the distributions of the RMSE values for 2-fold and 10-fold cross-validation on the same graph.
+Calculate the means and standard deviations of the distributions and compare the results to those for the distribution of RMSE values for the test set when doing a single train/test split.

 Stepwise linear regression
 ==========================